By Darlene, Night-Shift Supervisor

-In honor of April’s Autism Acceptance Month, Night-Shift Supervisor, Darlene, provides her perspective on living with autism as an adult and parenting a child on the spectrum.
+In honor of April’s Autism Acceptance Month, Darlene, provides her perspective on living with autism as an adult and parenting a child on the spectrum.
 This Q&A format of BioDiversity & Inclusion: myPerspective represents our organization’s agility, inclusion and compassion for neurodiversity in the workplace.

 BioReference: What is Autism?